 The 2006 Act, as indicated earlier, requires broad council competence in a range of specified areas.
 If all external members have expertise in the same field, however, this will compromise the ability of the council to make decisions requiring expertise in the other specified areas.
 A balance, therefore, would seem to be required.
 Collective competence in four of the seven areas would seem to suggest an adequate representation of areas of expertise; anything below four suggests that expertise may be lacking.
 Nationally, the profile reveals that members are mostly competent in four areas: education, followed by finance, business, and then law.
-The college council profile reveals that external members are competent in five of seven areas: education, business, finance, law and human resource management.
+The college council profile reveals that external members are competent in six of seven specified areas: education, business, finance, law, marketing and human resource management.
+The one area not covered is information technology.